ifly6/Communique/README.md

   - A logging system has also been built to export relevant logs to a text area and print them to file.
   - Finished a small web-scraper that parses out the delegates supporting and opposing some motion in the World Assembly.

 7. Version 7 rehashes the entire Communiqué syntax structure to operate in line with the NationStates telegram API system.
-Thus, a query in the NationStates API like `region:Europe, tag:WA` will function exactly the same in Communiqué.
-This version also switches to HTTPS per the recent NationStates update and implements a new update-checker (it will check, at most, once a week).
+Thus, a query in the NationStates API like `region:Europe, +tag:WA` will function exactly the same in Communiqué.
+  - This version also switches to HTTPS per the recent NationStates update and implements a new update-checker (it will check, at most, once a week).
+  - It also implements a change in how telegram requests are queued.
+Before, a time delay would commence, and after that delay, the program would check for whether the recipient is a valid recipient.
+Now, during that time delay, the program checks for whether the recipient is valid, saving around 1.6 seconds from every recruitment call.
+When not on recruitment, it also checks whether that nation has opt-ed into campaign telegrams, and if not, skips to the next recipient.